timholy/SnoopCompile.jl/docs/src/snoopr.md

 # Snooping on invalidations: `@snoopr`

 !!! note
-    Requires `Julia 1.6.0-DEV.154` or above for running, but the result is useful for all versions.
+    `@snoopr` is available on `Julia 1.6.0-DEV.154` or above, but the results can be relevant for all Julia versions.

 ## Recording invalidations